ashakeri92/dsc-phase-2-project-v2-3/README.md

     2) Homes with grades of 4, 5, 6, 7, and 8 have a negative affect on price while
        homes with grades of 3 12 and 11 have a positive affect on price.

-    3) Every 1 bathroom added, while all other features remain the same, has a negative, 0.0049, decrease in the price of that home.
+    3) Every 1 bathroom added, while all other features remain the same, has negative,        0.0049, decrease in the price of that home.

 This analysis still might not fully answer every question a first time home buyer will have since it leaves out outliers and location features of homes.
 In the future we could include more location features such as